etc5523-2020/r-package-assessment-prigrecov/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example of how to install this package:

 ``` r
 library(yourPkg)